simplay/excel2excel/README.md

 + `by`: The column cell index of a TO excel file.
 The excel index 1 or A respectively gets mapped to the index 0.
 + `rep`: Indicates whether should we append the values to the next free column in the TO file at the given TO row index.
 + `mappingId`: The looked up value in the FROM cell gets translated to a numeric value according to a certain scale.
 The scale is identified by this id.
 This value is between zero and the number of rows in `scale_values.txt` minus 1, i.e. the specified index value directly maps to the row in this file.
 + `default`: Instead of using a value from a FROM excel file, we use a default / constant and replicate it in the TO excel file.
 Such defaults represent a certain String.
-Strings in a mapping file are enclosed by quotes (.e. "some_fancy_string").
+Strings in a cellMapping file are enclosed by quotes (.e. "some_fancy_string").

 ### Example